mkhazen/azure-docs/articles/purview/catalog-private-link.md

 1. Navigate to the firewall tab and ensure that the toggle is set to **Deny**.

     :::image type="content" source="media/catalog-private-link/private-endpoint-firewall.png" alt-text="Private endpoint firewall settings":::

+## OPTIONAL: Restrict access during ingestion

+This paragraph applies only if you decide NOT to use private endpoints and you want to restrict access of your Self-Hosted Integrated Runtime VM during ingestion of the metadata.
+Then you will need to navigate to your VM in the Azure portal, select Networking tab under Settings section.
+Then Select Outbound port rules and click Add outbound port rule.
+In this case, open a Command prompt on the VM and ping this url (scan.purview.azure.com) & (catalog.purview.azure.com), get their corresponding IP, and then add an outbound port rule for the IP in VM's network security rules

 ## Next steps

 - [Browse the Azure Purview Data Catalog](how-to-browse-catalog.md)

 - [Search the Azure Purview Data Catalog](how-to-search-catalog.md)